acg/dream-deploys/README.md

-# Dream Deploys
-## Atomic, Zero Downtime Deployments
+## Dream Deploys: Atomic, Zero-Downtime Deployments

 They're not hard to do.
 So why do most shops struggle on, afraid to deploy because the site will be unavailable, in an inconsistent state, or both during a deployment window?
 Let's conquer our fear!
 Let's deploy whenever we damn well feel like it.